oliverhaas/django-components/docs/concepts/fundamentals/html_attributes.md

 If a style property is specified multiple times, the last value is used.

-- If the last time the property is set is `False`, the property is removed.
 - Properties set to `None` are ignored.
+- If the last non-`None` instance of the property is set to `False`, the property is removed.

 **Example:**